Wednesday, July 1, 2015

 Day 2: Thursday, July 2, 1981

-The next day, we walked through the 14-acre archeological site in Crystal River Park, which dates back to 500 BC.
+The next day, we walked through the 14-acre archaeological site in Crystal River Park, dating back to 500 BC.

 The once-thriving sugar mill owned by David Levy Yulee is now a State Park.